Ban Private Fireworks

 3 Nov 2012, Taranaki Daily News: ‘Last year, a blip on November 5 saw 111 emergency calls about fires nationwide skyrocket by almost 60 per cent compared to 2010.
 The Fire Service called for an outright retail ban of fireworks in 2006, saying private sales led to “pockets of mayhem in the suburbs”.
 The responding 2007 legislation put conditions on sparklers and restricted sales to a period of just four days and to those aged 18 and over.
-Fireworks imported into New Zealand went up by 20 per cent totaling 1370 tonnes this year.
-Last year’s imports totaled 1135 tonnes.’
+Fireworks imported into New Zealand went up by 20 per cent totalling 1370 tonnes this year.
+Last year’s imports totalled 1135 tonnes.’

 18 Oct 2006, NZ Police Press Release: ‘The New Zealand Police support our call and all of the organisations that make up the National Rural Fire Advisory Committee – local governments, the Department of Conservation, Federated Farmers, the Defence Force and private forest owners as well as the National Rural Fire Authority – have put their weight behind a ban.’
 Inspector Marc Paynter from the Police National Headquarters says the Police’s backing of a ban is for the same reasons they stated last year.
 ‘It is always a minority of people who behave irresponsibly, but they are taking increasing amounts of time to handle, and causing increasing amounts of damage before they are brought to our attention.
 Public displays are well organised, safe and spectacular.
 We would prefer to put our resources into policing them, rather than dealing with pockets of mayhem in the suburbs.’

-Fire Depts want fireworks banned, Police want fireworks banned, local authorities want fireworks banned, SPCA consistently calls for fireworks to be banned and there are numerous online petitions to ban the private use of fireworks by those who have a conscience.
-3,717 to date on one petition alone, petitioning for the sale of fireworks ban sourced from the first page only of a internet browser search.
-The fact is, more New Zealander’s want the use of private fireworks banned; thousands more than the self-centered simpletons who have no regard for animal and human life, peoples dwellings, belongings and livelihoods and the environment they share.
+By all means continue with ANNUAL fireworks public displays – public displays set-up by professional pyrotechnics and monitored by responsible adults.
+Fire Depts want fireworks banned, Police want fireworks banned, local authorities want fireworks banned, SPCA consistently calls for fireworks to be banned and there are numerous online petitions to ban the private use of fireworks.
+Over 4,000 signatures alone on one petition requesting the sale of fireworks ban sourced from the first page of a internet search.
+The fact is, more New Zealander’s want the use of private fireworks banned; thousands more than the self-centred simpletons lacking respect for animal and human life, peoples home and business, or the environment they share.